Among one of the many changes between EVO versions 6 and 7 is the way EVO uses a secondary OS disk.

 - Carefully (!) cut the zip-tie on the SATA cables in order to connect the secondary disk exactly as the primary is connected.
 The other ends of the cables should already be correctly connected, though it's a good idea to trace them and confirm

 - The following photos show correctly connected primary and secondary disks:

-- Once both disks have both cables connected, return the EVO chassis lid and power cables
+- Once both disks have both cables connected, return the EVO chassis lid

 - Power on the system